 The two could be siblings.
 Gareth wondered who they were, what brought them here.
 He remembered the whispers of Illyon and alfar Kings he’d heard downstairs.

 He didn’t notice his sister, sitting near the doors facing Gareth.
 He was too busy trying to read the scarred man’s lips to notice her excuse herself.
 As Gareth watched, the man looked up.
 Their eyes met and Gareth took a surprised step back, and that’s when the door opened into him.
 A burst of sound came with it, layered voices arguing, that cut off again as the door drifted shut.

 “Reminding you of your dinner plans,” Gareth said.
 “What’s going on in there?”

 Moira glanced back at the door.
 Not even a full decade older than Gareth, she already looked haggard, hair graying and exhaustion dragging her movements.
 Unity’s conference season was always hard on her.
 “We’re almost done here; are you willing to wait?”

 “Wait for me in my office, then,” Moira said, passing Gareth her keys.

-Moira returned to the conference room and Gareth to her office, feeling strange unlocking it himself.
+Moira returned to the conference room and Gareth continued on to her office, feeling strange unlocking it himself.
 Everything inside was exactly as their father had left it, except that a few new books sat on the shelves.
-Being here still set Gareth on edge, dragged him back through childhood memories, so he poured himself a drink from the crystal carafe Moira kept filled while he waited.
+Being here set Gareth on edge, dragged him back through childhood memories, so he poured himself a drink from the crystal carafe Moira kept filled while he waited.

 “Rough day?”
-Gareth asked dryly.
+Gareth asked.

 “You know it well, then?”